MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 Once you have defined the segments you care about, you will want to be able to treat players in each of those segments differently.
 For example, you might want to show different tips and tricks to each funnel segment to encourage them to move up to the next segment, or only show in-game ads to non-payers, or tune your game mechanics differently in certain countries.

 “Following the machine learning trends, we are quickly getting to a world in which we can't keep track of all the player segments treated differently.
 While in the past modelling a user journey around 20-50 key points in the game (leveling up, unlocking specific content, taking part in game modes for the first time, etc.) and putting some additional segmenting properties on top - total revenue from a player, total engagement from a player, number of friends, etc. was enough, it's happening already, but will happen even more in the future that we just define a lot of promotions and let the machine learning handle the segmentation.”
---Dimitar Draganov, Senior Product Manager, Flaregames
+-- Dimitar Draganov, Senior Product Manager, Flaregames

 ### Segmentation best practices